TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

         This is a step-by-step guide detailing how to install TYPO3 for local development using DDEV, Docker and Composer.

+    ..  card:: :ref:`TYPO3 Updates <getting-started-typo3-updates>`

+        Here we explain the cycle of TYPO3 updates, and show you why and when a TYPO3 update is useful.

     ..  card:: :ref:`Deploying TYPO3 <DeployTYPO3>`